Kiwis Doin' Dylan - Part II

 “Blowin’ in the Wind”

 medley with “Pearly Shells” on LP “Favourite Pops” HMV MCLP 6248 accordion band (not everything was Folk - see album scan).
-Allan Gardiner was very well known for his piano accordian playing and he and his band made 21 LP records of which two became Gold and one Platinum records.
+Allan Gardiner was very well known for his piano accordion playing and he and his band made 21 LP records of which two became Gold and one Platinum records.
 He also established the NZ Modern School of Music around 1952.
-[There is no explanation possible for putting "Blowin' in the Wind" in a medley with "Pearly Shells"]
+[There is no explanation possible for putting "Blowin' in the Wind" in a medley with "Pearly Shells"] Allan & his accordion band are assisted on this record by Slim Dorward on bass and David Fraser on drums.

 - Peter-Pan and Wendy